fcrepo-exts/migration-utils/README.md

 * `migration.namespace.file`.
 RDF namespace file.
 Default  ***`src/main/resources/namespaces.properties`***
 * `migration.ocfl.storage.dir`.
 Path to OCFL storage dir.
 Only relevant when `fedora.client` is `ocfl`.
 Default ***`target/test/ocfl`***
 * `migration.ocfl.staging.dir`.
 Path to OCFL staging dir.
 Only relevant when `fedora.client` is `ocfl`.
 Default ***`target/test/staging`***
+* `migration.pid.list.file`.
+File containing list of PIDs to migrate.
+Only relevant when `fedora.client` is `ocfl`.
+Default ***`null`***
+* `migration.pid.resume.dir`.
+Path to directory in which a "resume file" will be created/used in the case that a previous run must be resumed from the last exported PID/Object.
+Only relevant when `fedora.client` is `ocfl`.
+Default ***`target/test/pid`***
+* `migration.pid.resume.all`.
+Boolean flag indicating whether the current execution should resume from the last exported PID/Object of process from the beginning.
+Only relevant when `fedora.client` is `ocfl`.
+Default ***`true`***
 * `fedora.client`.  {fedora4, ocfl} Client to use for populating a fedora instance.  `fedora4` is an HTTP client used to populate Fedora via its APIs.  `ocfl` is a client that writes OCFL objects to a filesystem, rather than an HTTP API.
 They are suitable only for migrating to Fedora 6.
 Default: ***`fedora4`***
 * `fedora.from.server`.
 Host and port of a fedora3, not sure what it is used for.
 Default: ***localhost:8080***
 * `fedora.to.baseuri`.
 For full ldp-based migration (when the `fedora.client` is `fedora4`), the Fedora baseURI you want triples to be migrated to, and/or the Fedora you want to deposit content into.
 Default ***http://localhost:${fcrepo.dynamic.test.port:8080}/rest/***
 * `foxml.export.dir`: When using the exported foxml layout, this is the directory containing exported foxml.
 Default ***src/test/resources/exported***
 * `foxml.datastream.dir`.
 Datastream directory for legacy and akubra layouts.
 Default is ***src/test/resources/legacyFS/datastreams***
 * `foxml.object.dir`.
 Foxml object dir for legacy and akubra layouts.
 Default is ***src/test/resources/legacyFS/objects***

+### PID migration selection

+The default migration configuration will migrate all of the Fedora 2/3 objects found in the source.
+Subsequent runs will simply re-migrate all of those objects.
+However, there are circumstances when it is preferred that only a subset of all source objects be migrated.
+There are three means by which a subset of objects may be selected for migration (noting that these means may also be combined).
+* *Limit*: When setting the `limit` configuration (detailed above), the migration will be performed on first X-number of objects specified by the value of `limit`.
+* *PID List*: When a pid-list is provided (detailed above), the migration will only be performed on the objects associated with the PIDs in the provided pid-list file.
+* *Resume*: When enabling the `resume` configuration (detailed above), a file is maintained that keeps track of the last successfully migration object.
+Subsequent executions will only migrate objects following the last migrated object.
+Note, this capability is based on the assumption that the order of objects to be migrated is deterministic and the same from one execution to the next.

 ### Examples